igezt/TaskScheduler/README.md

 - Using gRPC instead of HTTP api calls
 - Service discovery (as an automatic way of creating a list of instances)
 - Authorization and Authentication
+- Use of a database to save tasks and their progress
+  - Also used to schedule tasks
+- Implement queues for better concurrency

 ### Usage